Taliban fighters close in on provincial city in western Afghanistan

 A doctor from the provincial hospital in Farah, who did not want to be identified, said so far two dead and 16 wounded members of the Afghan security forces, as well as five wounded civilians including women and children, had been taken to the hospital.

-Reporting by Storay Karimi and Mohammad Stanekzai in LASHKAR GAH; Writing by James Mackenzie; Editing by Paul Tait
+Reporting by Storay Karimi and Mohammad Stanekzai in LASHKAR GAH, Hamid Shalizi, Qadir Sediqi in Kabul,; Writing by James Mackenzie, Rupam Jain,; Editing by Paul Tait and Michael Perry